StamAris/BigDataManagement-Preprocessing/README.md

 # Exploring Climate Change through Historical Weather Data

-## Objective
-Climate change is a critcal global issue with far-reaching consequences.
-Motvated by a keen interest in environmental science and the urgency of understanding climate patterns, this project aims to analyze historical weather data to explore trends and anomalies that may indicate the presence of climate change.
-The project's significance lies in contributng insights that can inform discussions and actions related to environmental sustainability.

 #### **Basic Information:**

 *	**Project Title:** Exploring Climate Change through Historical Weather Data